dktr0/WebDirt/README.md

 WebDirt is a loose re-creation/fork of Alex McLean's Dirt sampling engine to run in the web browser, using the Web Audio API.
-It was originally created by Jamie Beverly and David Ogborn for the Estuary collaborative live coding platform, is currently maintained by David Ogborn, and can be tried, live, at https://estuary.mcmaster.ca (eg. by entering some TidalCycles code into a box with MiniTidal selected as the language).
+It was originally created by Jamie Beverley and David Ogborn for the Estuary collaborative live coding platform, is currently maintained by David Ogborn, and can be tried, live, at https://estuary.mcmaster.ca (eg. by entering some TidalCycles code into a box with MiniTidal selected as the language).

 Here are some simple examples (note: assuming ES6 modules) of how WebDirt might be used from a JavaScript point of view: